Cosmo-Tech/cosmotech-api-csharp-client/docs/DatasetApi.md

 <a id="twingraphquery"></a>
 # **TwingraphQuery**
-> string TwingraphQuery (string organizationId, string datasetId, DatasetTwinGraphQuery datasetTwinGraphQuery)
+> List&lt;Object&gt; TwingraphQuery (string organizationId, string datasetId, DatasetTwinGraphQuery datasetTwinGraphQuery)

 Return the result of a query made on the graph instance as a json